Itasca, Illinois: Economy

-Arthur J. Gallagher & Co., one of the world's largest insurance brokerage firms, Jewel-Osco (grocery stores), Walter E. Smithe (furniture), Midas and Fellowes, Inc. headquarters are located in Itasca.
-In 2014, Itasca-based LaunchPoint was ranked #100 in the Inc. (magazine) list of 5,000 fastest-growing private companies in the U.S. Additionally, PrimeCo had its headquarters in Itasca.
+Arthur J. Gallagher & Co., one of the world's largest insurance brokerage firms, Jewel-Osco (grocery stores), Walter E. Smithe (furniture), and Fellowes, Inc. headquarters are located in Itasca.
+In 2014, Itasca-based LaunchPoint was ranked #100 in the Inc. magazine list of 5,000 fastest-growing private companies in the U.S. Additionally, PrimeCo had its headquarters in Itasca.

 In 1946 Hugh S. Knowles founded Knowles Electronics in Itasca.
 Eaglewood Resort is in Itasca, adjacent to Medinah Country Club.
+Market Day, a national food cooperative, also has its corporate headquarters in the village.

 Transportation

-Itasca has a station on Metra's Milwaukee District/West Line, which provides daily rail service between Elgin and Chicago Union Station.
+Itasca has a station on Metra's Milwaukee District West Line, which provides daily rail service between Elgin and Chicago Union Station.

 The town is also located at the junction of Interstate 290, Veterans Memorial Tollway, and the Elgin-O'Hare Expressway, making Itasca a prime location for commerce and industry in the northwest suburbs.

 State Highway 19 (Irving Park Road), which connects Chicago and Elgin, runs east–west through the center of town.
 State Highway 53 (Rohlwing Road) runs north–south through the western edge of the village.